quaderno/quaderno-edd/readme.txt

 == Changelog ==

+= 1.38.0 – September 19, 2025 =
+* New: autosend invoices if the autosend preference is active in Quaderno
+* New: support for WordPress 6.8

 = 1.37.7 – November 14, 2024 =
-* New: Support for WordPress 6.7
+* New: support for WordPress 6.7

 = 1.37.6 – November 8, 2024 =
 * Fix: address is not copying in recurring invoices